bpiyu2629-bpn/Spotting-and-Removing-Suspicious-Extensions/README.md

 | Weather Now                  | Unused, installed long ago    | Removed      |
 | (Write your own examples...) |                               |              |

+Here’s your concise README.md, formatted for inclusion in a GitHub repository.
+This structure introduces the project, explains its purpose, and provides clear step-by-step usage instructions suitable for both technical and non-technical audiences.

+***

+# Spot and Remove Suspicious Browser Extensions

+A simple guide to help users identify and remove potentially harmful or unnecessary browser extensions in Chrome and Firefox.

+## Why?

+Malicious or poorly managed browser extensions can:

+- Steal sensitive information
+- Hijack browsing sessions
+- Inject ads, cause unwanted redirects, or slow down your browser

+## How to Use

+Follow these steps regularly to keep your browser secure:

+### 1. Open the Extension Manager

+- **Chrome:**
+  Menu (⋮) → More Tools → Extensions
+- **Firefox:**
+  Menu (☰) → Add-ons and Themes → Extensions

+### 2. Review Extensions

+- Scroll through your installed extensions.
+- Look for unfamiliar names or tools you didn’t intentionally add.

+### 3. Check Permissions & Reviews

+- Inspect permissions for each extension.
+- Be wary of extensions that request broad access or “all site data.”
+- Search online or on the extension store for user reviews and ratings.

+### 4. Remove Suspicious or Unused Extensions

+- **Chrome:** Click “Remove” on unwanted extensions.
+- **Firefox:** Use the three-dot menu next to the extension and select “Remove.”

+### 5. Restart Your Browser

+- Restart to complete the process and stop any rogue processes.

+### 6. Observe Improvements

+- Check for faster performance and fewer ads/pop-ups after cleaning.

 Malicious or poorly secured browser extensions pose several significant risks.
 Below are key ways they can affect users, with real-world and code-based examples: